Draghi leaves Lagarde to heal rift at European Central Bank | Malay Mail

 “Ultimately it’s the reality that speaks more strongly than any other voice,” said Draghi.
 “It’s the reality together with the conviction that we did what we did always in pursuing our mandate.
 If anything, that’s a distinctive thing.”

-More than a third of policymakers objected, the biggest dissent Draghi faced in eight years at the head of an organisation that traditionally strives for consensus.
+More than a third of policymakers objected, the biggest dissent Draghi faced in eight years at the head of an organization that traditionally strives for consensus.

 ECB board member Sabine Lautenschlaeger quit, having unsuccessfully argued for years that the ECB’s stimulus measures are excessive, possibly even stretching the bank’s mandate.
 She declined to comment.